dotnet-websharper/WebUSB/README.md

 ```

 This example demonstrates how to request and connect to a USB device using the WebUSB API in a WebSharper project.

-## Important Considerations

-- **Permissions**: Users must grant permission for USB access when prompted by the browser.
-- **Secure Context**: The WebUSB API only works on secure origins (HTTPS) for security reasons.
-- **Limited Browser Support**: Some browsers may not fully support the WebUSB API; check [MDN WebUSB API](https://developer.mozilla.org/en-US/docs/Web/API/WebUSB_API) for the latest compatibility information.

-## License

-This project is licensed under the Apache License 2.0.
-See the [LICENSE](LICENSE.md) file for details.

-## Acknowledgments

-Special thanks to the WebSharper team and contributors for their efforts in enabling seamless integration of APIs into F# projects.